Road to Perdition: Writing

-Hanks and cinematographer Conrad Hall requested Mendes to limit violence in the film to meaningful acts, rather than gratuitous carnage.
-Hanks' character, Michael Sullivan, is known as "The Angel of Death" in the graphic novel and invokes fear in those around him, but his infamy is downplayed in the film.
+Hanks and cinematographer Conrad Hall requested Mendes to limit violence in the film to meaningful acts rather than gratuitous carnage.
+Hanks' character, Michael Sullivan, is known as "The Angel of Death" and invokes fear in those around him, but his infamy is downplayed in the film.
 Mendes, who described the graphic novel as "much more pulpy", sought to reduce the graphic novel's background to its essence, seeking the "nonverbal simplicity" of films like Once Upon a Time in America (1984), Pat Garrett and Billy the Kid (1973), and films by Akira Kurosawa that lack dialogue.
 Duplicate language in characters' confrontations in Road to Perdition was trimmed to the absolute minimum.
-Mendes described Road to Perdition as a "poetic, elegiac story, in which the pictures tell the story".
+Mendes described Road to Perdition as a "poetic, elegiac story, in which the pictures tell the true story".
 An example of one such unspoken scene in the film was the piano duet between Rooney and Michael Sr., intended to convey their relationship without words.
 In the final 20 minutes of Road to Perdition, the script was written to have only six lines of dialogue.

-Max Allan Collins originally wanted to write the adapted screenplay, but was not given the opportunity.
-He chose to stay out of the scripting process out of respect for the different style of writing for a different medium, though he served as a consultant in the process.
+Max Allan Collins originally wanted to write the adapted screenplay but was not given the opportunity.
+Collins chose to stay out of the scripting process out of respect for the different writing styles for a different medium, though he served as a consultant.
 Collins praised the addition of Maguire and considered the minimalist use of dialogue to be appropriate.
 The author also applauded the film's version of Rooney as "more overtly a father figure" to Sullivan.

 Collins opposed the profanity in the script, as the vulgar language did not fit his vision of the 1930s.
-He also contested the path of Sullivan's son in the film.
-In the graphic novel, the son kills once, and in the film, he does not kill anyone.
-Collins also disagreed with the narration technique of the film.
-In the novel, the son narrates the story as an adult, becoming a priest, while in the film, he narrates while still a young boy.
+Collins also contested the path of Sullivan's son in the film.
+In the graphic novel, the son kills once; in the film, Michael does not kill anyone.
+Collins also disagreed with the film's narration technique.
+In the novel, the son narrates the story as an adult, becoming a priest, while in the film, Michael narrates while still a young boy.